marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 Webinar staffto everyone

 Q:
-    What's a minimum ROM/Flash image size/footprint range of an embedded Linux OS kernal, not including the application?
+    What's a minimum ROM/Flash image size/footprint range of an embedded Linux OS kernel, not including the application?
 A:
     That really depends what options you enable.
 But you are easily in the Mb range.
 IIRC, our Embedded Linux class has a kernel of ~5 Mb, and ~16 Mb if we include an initramfs.
 Again, your mileage will vary here.
 7:33 PM